turksmathstuff/turksmathstuff.github.io/calcbc.md

 * [Daily Problem Set Videos 039-042](https://www.youtube.com/playlist?list=PL6iwkLfBjZixpMIxRGIO2j3Ku8ZSW5wf9)

 ## Notes 11
-These notes do not exist...but when they do, they'll be about optimization.
+These notes do not exist...but if they ever do, they'll be about optimization.
+The thing is, these types of optimizattion problems aren't really on the AP exam anymore, so we don't spend a lot of time on them in class.

 * [Here's a link]() to the notes.
 * [Here's a link]() to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!